Farhad-Davaripour/FEA_Assisted_Agent/README.md

 ---

 ## Workflow

  1. **User Query Input:**
     - Users can enter specific simulation tasks via a prompt (e.g., determine maximum Von-Mises stress for a specific displacement).

  2. **Task Automation:**
     - The assistant processes the query, executes the corresponding steps, and organizes the outputs.

  3. **Real-time Updates:**
     - Progress is displayed interactively, showing step-by-step reasoning and actions.

  4. **Final Results:**
     - Outputs and reasoning are summarized for the user.

  ---

  ## Technologies Used

  ### Libraries and Modules
  - **Streamlit:** User interface for seamless interaction.
  - **Llama Index:** Framework for integrating tools and executing workflows via a ReAct-based agent.
+-- **Custom Modules:**
-- **Custom Modules:**
++- **Custom Modules:**
    - `tools` for Abaqus integration.
+-  - `prompt_temp` for system prompt management.
-  - `prompt_temp` for system prompt management.
++  - `prompt_temp` for system prompt management.
++ - **Phoenix Evaluations:** Used to grade tool usage and final answers with LLM judges.
++
++### Evaluation Features
++The application provides built-in evaluation buttons to analyse recent runs:
++
++1. **Tool-calling and Unit Evaluation** – Grades tool selection and unit usage.
++2. **Final Result Evaluation** – Checks for hallucination, adherence to the original query and verifies if the computed stress exceeds 105&nbsp;MPa.